mfakhrusy/mfakhrusy-blog/content/posts/2020-07-16-to-do-list/index.md

 - Science
 - Math

-Will the blog will be filled with posts on the exact order (Code, then Science, then Math, then repeat) ?
+Will the blog be filled with posts on the exact order (Code, then Science, then Math, then repeat) ?

-Will the blog will have the same amount of percentage from each, "part" ?
+Will the blog have the same amount of percentage from each, "part" ?

 Will there be a post that I "coagulate" two or more parts into one, blob of post ?